Santosh1176/90DaysOfDevOps/CI-CD/GitOps/38-Cd with-fluxcd.md

 You can see, the image was tageed with `main-94e4d51a-1674303038` as we had configured in the script that ran in our GitHub Action.

-Now, as we are getting a new image with tag correspomding with a timestamp. we can leverege this and use it in our FluxCD configuration.
+Now, as we are getting a new image with tag correspomding with a UNIX timestamp. we can leverege this and use it in our FluxCD configuration.

 ## Installing FluxCD